This Is Not That: Baptism

 It was heaven’s way of saying, This is who you’ve always been—My beloved.

-Therefore, our baptism isn’t making something true; it’s awakening to what’s been true all along.
+Therefore, our baptism isn’t an act by which we make something true; it’s something we do when we’ve awakened to what’s been true all along.

 When Jesus came up out of the water, the heavens tore open.
 The Spirit descended like a dove.
 And the Father said, “This is My beloved Son, in whom I am well pleased” (Matthew 3:16–17).

-That wasn’t just about Jesus—it was about you.
+That segment wasn’t just about Jesus—it was about you.

 Because the same Spirit that rested on Him rests on you (Romans 8:11).
 And the same voice that called Him beloved calls you the same (1 John 3:1).